raven-panda/02-lab-php-api/README.md

 - `1 : Server: Added Successfully.` This message shows that you successfully created the technology/category.

 - `2 : Server: Edited Successfully.` This message show that you successfully edited the technology/category.

+- `3 : Server: Deleted Successfully.` This message show that you successfully removed the technology/category.

 ## Testing the API